 LED State Description Off The media converter is not operational and not passing traffic.
-SYS (with Heartbeat) Note regulated indicates The media converter is operational.
-Note: The SYS LED flickers briefly at a regular interval.
+Solid Green (with The media converter is operational.
+SYS Heartbeat) Note: The SYS LED flickers briefly at a regular interval.
 This "heartbeat" indicates that the internal system is running normally.
 Slow Blinking Green An error is present on the media converter.
 Off The media converter is not supplying PoE power.
 POE POWER Steady Green The media converter is supplying power to the active PoE Powered Device.
 PoE is enabled.
 POE FAULT Steady Red PoE fault condition.